"A Journey Through Time: Unraveling the Key Moments That Shaped Our Story."

 The inception of House Fellowships.

-- During Lancaster House, the church doubled in attendance and held various events and programmes for young people and held two Sunday services - morning and evening.
+- While based at Lancaster House, the church doubled in attendance and even held two Sunday services — a morning and an afternoon session — to accommodate the growth.

 - House Fellowships were formed covering multiple areas throughout London; Peckham, Elephant & Castle, Islington, Croydon, Camberwell, Bermondsey.